-- (a) This [act] applies to the following property [of a spouse], without regard to how the property is titled or held: - 42 [Reporter's Note: The Style Committee has suggested deletion of the phrase "of a
+- (a) This [act] applies to the following property [of a spouse], without regard to how the property is titled or held: - Reporter's Note: The Style Committee has suggested deletion of the phrase "of a

-1 spouse" as redundant.
-2 (1) if a decedent was domiciled in this state at the time of death: 3 (A) all or a proportionate part of each item of personal property, wherever 4 located, that was community property under the law of the jurisdiction where the decedent or the 5 surviving spouse of the decedent was domiciled when the property was acquired or became 6 community property; 7 (B) income, rent, profit, appreciation, or other increase: 8 (i) derived from or traceable to property described in subparagraph 9 (A); or 10 (ii) characterized as community property under the law of the 11 jurisdiction where the decedent or the surviving spouse of the decedent was domiciled when it 12 was earned; and 13 (C) property traceable to property described in subparagraph (A) or (B); 14 and 15 (2) regardless of whether a decedent was domiciled in this state at the time of 16 death : 5 17 (A) all or a proportionate part of each item of real property located in this 18 state which was traceable to community property or acquired with community property under the 19 law of the jurisdiction where the decedent or the surviving spouse of the decedent was domiciled 20 when the property was acquired or became community property; 21 (B) income, rent, profit, and appreciation, or other increase, derived from 22 property described in subparagraph (A).
+1 spouse" as redundant.]
+2 (1) if a decedent was domiciled in this state at the time of death: 3 (A) all or a proportionate part of each item of personal property, wherever 4 located, that was community property under the law of the jurisdiction where the decedent or the 5 surviving spouse of the decedent was domiciled when the property was acquired or became 6 community property; 7 (B) income, rent, profit, appreciation, or other increase: 8 (i) derived from or traceable to property described in subparagraph 9 (A); or 10 (ii) characterized as community property under the law of the 11 jurisdiction where the decedent or the surviving spouse of the decedent was domiciled when it 12 was earned; and 13 (C) property traceable to property described in subparagraph (A) or (B); 14 and 15 (2) regardless of whether a decedent was domiciled in this state at the time of 16 death: 17 (A) all or a proportionate part of each item of real property located in this 18 state traceable to community property or acquired with community property under the law of the 19 jurisdiction where the decedent or the surviving spouse of the decedent was domiciled when the 20 property was acquired or became community property; 21 (B) income, rent, profit, appreciation, or other increase, derived from 22 property described in subparagraph (A).
 23 (b) This [act] does not apply to property that:

-1 (1) has been partitioned between spouses have partitioned or reclassified by 2 spouses; or 3 (2) is the subject ofto a waiver of rights granted by this [act].
+(1) spouses have partitioned or reclassified; or

+(2) is the subject of a waiver of rights granted by this [act].